Best Way to Clean Tile Floors | Cleaning Tips | Home Flooring Pros

 Pro tip: Steam cleaners may damage grout, especially if it is older or damaged.
 Steam cleaning could cause or accelerate pitting and discoloration of grout.

-For a more in-depth guide on the best way to clean grout check out our Home Flooring Pros grout cleaning guide.
+Be sure to take a look at our more in-depth guide on the best way to clean grout.

 HOW TO CLEAN STAINED FLOORING TILES

 It’s definitely worth a shot before you think about grout or tile replacement.